gitChandan123/faceRecognition/README.md

 1. Clone this repository:

 git clone <https://github.com/gitChandan123/real-time-face-attendance-system.git>

-Install the required dependencies:
+2. Install the required dependencies:

-Copy code
-pip install opencv-python numpy face-recognition firebase-admin cvzone Obtain the Firebase service account key (serviceAccountKey.json) and place it in the root directory of the project.
+**pip install opencv-python numpy face-recognition firebase-admin cvzone**

+3. Obtain the Firebase service account key (serviceAccountKey.json) and place it in the root directory of the project.

-Usage
+## Usage
 Run the Python script:
-Copy code

 python face_attendance_system.py
 Ensure that a webcam is connected to your system.
 The program will capture the video stream from the webcam and display the real-time face recognition system.
 As faces are detected, the system will attempt to match them with known students' faces stored in the database.
 If a match is found, the student's information will be displayed, and their attendance status will be updated accordingly.